Litera-V-JSC/Photis-api/README.md

 All shell scripts are located in app/sh_files directory.

-In this method app uses *receipt_scanner* docker volume to store data.
+In this method app uses *photis* docker volume to store data.
 Backup of database, logs and other data can be created by running ` ./make_backup ` script.
-It will copy all files from receipt_scanner docker volume and create .tar archive in current directory.
+It will copy all files from photis docker volume and create .tar archive in current directory.

 By default, server will run on port 8000.
 If you need other port, change -p flag in `run.sh` script like this: *docker run -p <host_port>:<container_port> ...*